Provar

 sample of setting up CI with the following command (where $WORKSPACE=/path/to/.testproject and PROVAR_HOME=/path/to/ant_lib/folders) in Command Line Interface Email Configuration

-If the .smtp folder is present in the PROVAR_HOME directory on the machine being used to execute the tests, Provar will recognize the configuration file and be able to send emails as part of the CLI.
+If the .smtp folder is present in the PROVAR_HOME directory on the machine being used to execute the tests, Automation will recognize the configuration file and be able to send emails as part of the CLI.
 Below is an example of what your PROVAR_HOME directory should look like on the machine used to execute the Provar tests.

 If the .smtp folder is present in the PROVAR_HOME directory on the machine being used to execute the tests, Provar will recognize the configuration file and be able to send emails as part of the Command Line Interface Email Configuration